kubesphere/website/content/en/docs/installing-on-linux/introduction/multioverview.md

 In a production environment, a single-node cluster cannot satisfy most of the needs as the cluster has limited resources with insufficient compute capabilities.
 Thus, single-node clusters are not recommended for large-scale data processing.
 Besides, a cluster of this kind is not available with high availability as it only has one node.
 On the other hand, a multi-node architecture is the most common and preferred choice in terms of application deployment and distribution.

-This section gives you an overview of multi-node installation, including the concept, KubeKey and steps.
-For information about HA installation, refer to Installing on Public Cloud and Installing in On-premises Environment.
+This section gives you an overview of a single-master multi-node installation, including the concept, [KubeKey](https://github.com/kubesphere/kubekey/) and steps.
+For information about HA installation, refer to [High Availability Configurations](../ha-configuration/), [Installing on Public Cloud](../../public-cloud/install-kubesphere-on-azure-vms/) and [Installing in On-premises Environment](../../on-premises/install-kubesphere-on-bare-metal/).

 ## Concept